 Conejo Creek Dog Park

-Specifically designed for the benefit and enjoyment of our community's dogs and their human families, the 3.5-acre Conejo Creek Dog Park opened in June 2001.
+The 3.5-acre dog park opened in June 2001.
+This special facility is designed for the benefit and enjoyment of our community's dogs and their human families.
 The park has two separate sections, one for small dogs (30 lbs and under) and the other for large dogs (more than 30 lbs).
 Drinking fountains have attached dog water fountains.